xuankimtran/docs-1/pages/katalon-studio/docs/web-service-samples.md

   - **Request method**:

       Katalon allows you to choose one of the following methods: GET, POST, PUT, DELETE, PATCH, HEAD, CONNECT, OPTIONS, TRACE.
-The method needs to match the API endpoint to have a valid request.
+The method needs to match the API endpoint to be a valid request.
 Here, we create a POST request to send the user information to the server to create an account.
 The server will return us with a new userID as a response.

   - **Request URL**:

       Along with the request method, request URL is to tell the web server which API is utilized under test.
 Any mismatch between method and URL leads to an invalid request exception at runtime or a wrong data response.
-For the POST request, we specify the API endpoint as follows: `${GlobalVariable.baseUrl}/api/users/json`, with the base URL is listed as a global variable, see above: [Profiles](https://docs.katalon.com/katalon-studio/docs/web-service-samples.html#profiles).
+For the POST request, we specify the API endpoint as follows: `${GlobalVariable.baseUrl}/api/users/json`, where the base URL is listed as a global variable.
+See above: [Profiles](https://docs.katalon.com/katalon-studio/docs/web-service-samples.html#profiles).

       <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/api-sample-prj/KS-API-POST-Response-URL.png" width="100%" alt="Request URL in the sample POST request">